redbadger/awesome-badger/ruiramos/nextjs-github-netlify/README.md

-We're now working in the `branch-deploy` environment, so that's where the configuration will be loaded from, but we're not specifying a URL this time as we'll potentially have multiple branch (also known as preview) deployments active at the same time, from different branches.
+We're now working in the `branch-deploy` environment, so that's where the configuration will be loaded from, but we're not specifying a URL this time as we'll potentially have multiple branch (also known as "preview") deployments active at the same time, from different branches.
 That's why, for this workflow, we're using [a seperate Github Action](https://github.com/bobheadxi/deployments) to handle [deployments](https://developer.github.com/v3/repos/deployments/) manually,